 Alternatively, head to the Canary Islands and toast the sunset 12,000 feet up Mount Tiede as you enjoy dinner designed by a two Michelin-star chef.
 After gliding by cable car to the mountain’s station, sip a glass of Canarian sparkling wine as you soak up the stunning panoramas of Tiede National Park.
 As night draws in and stars emerge, head back down to the base station and enjoy a menu created by Eriantz Gorotzia.

-Wellness lecturers with Cunard
+Learn from lecturers with Cunard

 Enrich your mind with a choice of guest speakers on-board selected Cunard cruises, focused on development, learning and pastimes.
 From October to November, Queen Elizabeth welcomes John Maclean from the Royal Astronomical Society; wildlife conservationist, Gavin Robinson and former tennis player and Wimbledon Referee, Andrew Jarrett on-board.